The other day I went to dinner and it made me appreciate the need for fast application programming interfaces (APIs). Confused? Let me explain.

 Why is NGINX foundational to all this API infrastructure?
 We reliably see NGINX process API calls in less than 30ms, with customers telling us 6 ms is common.
 It’s the only real‑time API solution on the market.

 Do you need to serve APIs in real time?
 We’d love to hear from you in the comments below.
-Or you can contact our sales team.
+Or you can contact our sales team to request a free assessment of your API’s performance.
 In the meantime, read this report about by IDC to learn about API trends and best practices for API lifecycle management.